ocsigen/ocsigen-start/template.distillery/README.md

 If you have issues with the NPM provided by your distribution, you can use [NVM](https://github.com/creationix/nvm).
-If NPM is too old (< 2.0), so you can alternatively try updating it with `sudo npm install -g npm` (don't forget about Bash which won't examine the $PATH twice!).
+If NPM is too old (< 2.0), you can try updating it with `sudo npm install -g npm`.
+Depending on your setup, you may have to update your `$PATH` for the new `npm` to become visible.

 Generally, you can compile it and run ocsigenserver on it by